dhatim/dropwizard-jwt-cookie-authentication/README.md

 To specify a max age in the cookie (aka "remember me"), use `Subject.setLongTermToken(true)`.

-Subject roles can be specified via the `Subject.setRoles` method.
+Subject roles can be specified via the `Subject.setRoles(...)` method.
 You can then define fine grained access control using annotations such as `@RolesAllowed` or `@PermitAll`.

 Additional custom data can be stored in the Subject using `Subject.getClaims().put(key, value)`.